All Episodes

 They provide all the relevant opportunities.

-This is this is actually kind of hilarious.
+This is actually kind of hilarious.

-CNN Anderson Cooper 360 last night talked to Ahmadinejad.
+CNN Anderson Cooper360 last night talked to Ahmadinejad.

-And Cooper says, You do realize, though, why it would be deeply offensive to so many people that you say the Holocaust never happened.
+And Cooper says, you do realize, though, why it would be deeply offensive to so many people that you say the Holocaust never happened.

-Well you don't speak here for all Americans.
+You don't speak here for all Americans.

 But the questions are the same across the board.